GeekTrainer/learn-django/Module5/Module5_Unit2.md

 ```bash
 venv\Scripts\activate
 ```
-By executing this command the virtual environment will start, and the command prompt should now look similiar to below.
+By executing this command the virtual environment will start, and the command prompt should now look similar to below.

 ![Activated venv](../Module2/Module2_Images/venvcommandprompt.PNG)